Barbara, Gaza: History

-According to the Arab geographer Mujir al-Din (1456–1522), the village was home to the Muslim scholar sheikh Yusuf al-Barbarawi, a local sage and a student of renowned scholar Ahmad ibn Dawud, who died in 1323.
+According to the Arab geographer Mujir al-Din (1456–1522), the village was home to the Muslim scholar Sheikh Yusuf al-Barbarawi, a local sage and a student of renowned scholar Ahmad ibn Dawud, who died in 1323.
+Barbara was inhabited in the 15th century.
+Mamluk records mention its endowment as a waqf.

 Ottoman period

 During the reign of the Ottoman Sultan Murad III (1574-1596), Barbara's only mosque was built.
 It contained the tomb of Yusuf al-Barbarawi.
 In the 1596 tax registers, Barbara was part of the nahiya (subdistrict) of Gaza under the liwa' (district) of Gaza.
 It had a population of 73 Muslim households, an estimated 402 persons.
 They paid a fixed sum of 17,000 akçe in tax, where all the revenue went to a Muslim charitable endowment.